 If you need assistance, please contact Driver Easy’s support team at email@example.com.

-The up-to-date audio driver will make your microphone run in the tip-top condition, and you should be able to use the microphone on Zoom without trouble.
+The up-to-date audio driver should make you use the microphone on Zoom without trouble.
 If this method isn’t helpful, there are a few more fixes to try.

 Fix 4 – Modify Zoom’s audio settings

 If your microphone works well on other programs and only runs into problems on Zoom, the reason may be the app’s audio settings.
 You can adjust the settings as follow and see whether this brings back your input device.